Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 - For all numerical field types, the header section is followed by the attribute values array record.
 The attribute values must always begin at an offset that is divisible by the byte length of a single value.
 If the header does not end at such an offset, the necessary amount of padding is inserted between the header and the attribute values.
 - For string field types, the header section is followed by a fixed length array whose values are the byte counts of each string data, inclusive of the null termination character.
 This array is then followed by an array of actual string data.
 The strings are stored null terminated.

-A client application will be able to find the URI of any attribute resource through its reference from the attributeData array of the Node Index Document (similar access patterns exist for resources such as 'features', 'geometries', etc.).
+A client will be able to find the URI of any attribute resource through its reference from the attributeData array of the Node Index Document (similar access patterns exist for resources such as 'features', 'geometries', etc.).
 See the figure below:

 <div>
 <img src="images/figure-12.png" title="A node resource document illustrating attribute data content access urls (href)" alt="A node resource document illustrating attribute data content access urls (href)">